Interactive system Generative visual system

 Refractiv

-Interactive system and real-time generative visual design, media architecture, and technical consulting, including hardware specification, sensor layout, on-site implementation and calibration, fluid simulation, system integration, interactive programming, and creative direction.
+Living spatial system design: interactive system design, real-time generative visual design, and media architecture consulting, including hardware specification, sensor layout, on-site implementation, and calibration.
+Scope included creative direction, custom generative system development, fluid simulation, and interactive programming.

 Bartolini/Lanzi Architects